appuio/terraform-openshift4-exoscale/README.md

 ## Required credentials

 * An unrestricted Exoscale API key in the organisation in which the cluster should be deployed
+* An Exoscale API key for Floaty
+  * The minimum required permissions for the Floaty API key are the following "compute-legacy" operations: `addIpToNic`, `listNics`, `listResourceDetails`, `listVirtualMachines`, `queryAsyncJobResult` and `removeIpFromNic`.
 * An API token for the Servers API must be created on [control.vshn.net](https://control.vshn.net/tokens/_create/servers)
 * A project access token for the APPUiO hieradata repository must be created on [git.vshn.net](https://git.vshn.net/appuio/appuio_hieradata/-/settings/access_tokens)
   * The minimum required permissions for the project access token are `api` (to create MRs), `read_repository` (to clone the repo) and `write_repository` (to push to the repo).